-The Student Art Guide is constantly on the lookout for great art teacher blogs and websites for high school Art students (including those studying IGCSE, GCSE, A Level Art, NCEA, IB and AP Studio Art).
-The majority of Art teacher blogs, however, contain poor quality photographs or have an emphasis on the pedagogy of art education, rather than upon sharing practical advice for students and art teachers.
-High school art education blogs or websites with a focus on quality artwork seem to be few and far between.
-Thus, for the benefit of our readers, we have begun to compile a list of the gems we have found.
-You may also be interested in reading how to create your own website.
+The Student Art Guide is on the lookout for the best art teacher blogs and websites, with an emphasis upon those for high school students (including those studying IGCSE, GCSE, A Level Art, NCEA, IB and AP Studio Art).
+We have compiled a list of the gems we have found below.
+If you are a teacher with wisdom to share, you may also be interested in reading how to create your own website.

 Developing Nicely is a stunning blog by Chris Francis, UK Art teacher and Senior Leader at St Peter’s Catholic School, Bournemouth, England.
 The blog contains thought-provoking articles that are illustrated with creative, contemporary student artwork, such as the examples shown below by Beth.
 The site is a rich resource for GCSE and A Level Photography students in particular (these are qualifications studied by high school students in the UK) and is guaranteed to keep you engaged for hours.
 Highly recommended.

 Julia Stubbs is an Advanced Skills Teacher in Art and Design at William de Ferrers School, Essex, England.
-Her website features high quality GCSE and A Level Art artwork, photographed comprehensively and listed with results.
+Her website features high quality OCR GCSE and A Level Art artwork, photographed comprehensively and listed with results.
 Exemplar material is available, as are teaching resources.
-A brilliant site.
+The action paintings below are from Martin Reynolds’ Grade A, A2 Fine Art project.
+More of Martin’s project can be viewed here.

 Ms. King’s AP Studio Art class